WATCH: Woman Spits in NYC Cop's Face, Screams 'F*ck You, Fascist'

 She back up for a second and then lunges back into the officer’s face, again shouting, “Fuck you, fascist.”

-As the officer attempts to pull his COVID-19 protective mask over his nose, the woman lunges forward again spitting directly into the officer’s face.
+As the officer attempts to pull his COVID-19 protective mask over his nose, Singh lunges forward again spitting directly into the officer’s face.

 She again retreats to the wall.
-After a brief pause, the officer grabs the woman and puts her on the ground.
+After a brief pause, the officer grabs Singh and puts her on the ground.
 He places her under arrest, presumably for assaulting a police officer.

 Other officers move bicycles into position to protect the officer while he makes the arrest.